pmitros/tsvx/README.md

 * **Human-readability**
 * **Compatibility**.
-Excel, Google Docs, Hadoop, LibreOffice, MySQL, PostgreSQL, Python, R, Vertica, and other tools should open each other's imports and exports, maintainnig basic type information without additional scripting.
+Excel, Google Docs, Hadoop, LibreOffice, MySQL, PostgreSQL, Python, R, Vertica, and other tools should open each other's imports and exports, maintaining basic type information without additional scripting.
 * **Simple parsing**.
 Processing scripts are simpler and less brittle.
 With tsvx, adding a column or changing column order doesn't